mjmhtjain/EGYM/README.md

 Note that some features might already be implemented.

 - Insert new exercises.
     - All exercise fields except the id should be mandatory for inserting.
-(TODO)

 - Update exercises.
     - While updating an exercise, the user id and type shouldn't change.
     - All other fields are mandatory.
-(TODO)

 - Define a way to rank a list of user ids by the user's points:
     - A user gets points for each exercise he has started in the past 28 days.